DPNT-Sourcecode/HLO-mani_0112/README.md

 ## 2. How to start

-- Run `nuget restore befaster.sln`
+- Run `nuget restore befaster.sln` in the project root folder
 - Open solution `befaster.sln`
-- In solution open `BeFaster.App/SendCommandToServer.fs`
+- In solution open `BeFaster.App/SendCommandToServer.vb`
 - Read the comments as documentation, they will guide through the rest of the setup